 - Saturday: Goodbyes.
-Continue your journey in South Africa independently or head home.
+Continue your journey in South Africa independently or depart for home.

 Leading this team